South Florida Pride parade rocked by fatal car crash

-A driver’s deadly collision at an LGBT pride parade in southern Florida provoked a political firestorm about the tragedy’s motivation but a gay men’s group cast doubt on those branding it a hate crime.
+A driver’s deadly crash at an LGBTQ pride parade in southern Florida provoked a political firestorm about the tragedy’s motivation but a gay men’s group cast doubt on those branding it a hate crime.

 The driver crashed into spectators, killed one man, and injured another at the Wilton Manors Stonewall Pride Parade on Saturday evening.
 Fort Lauderdale’s mayor quickly linked the collision to terrorism.